How to Start A Distribution Business 101 (in 2018)

 Even smaller companies will stick to using offline methods such as Microsoft’s suite of tools.

 For small and medium companies, the reality is that you’ll have the lion’s share of tech available to you.
-Software-as-a-Service (SaaS) is improving drastically and in more mature economies, it has become essential to use such software to keep or improve on your Unique Selling Point (USP).
+Software-as-a-Service (SaaS) is improving drastically and in more mature economies, it has become essential to use such software to keep or improve your Unique Selling Point (USP).

 The prices you pay for this software are merely a fraction of what you’d pay upfront for larger, customized software, so they are well worth the effort to learn and master.